britishredcrosssociety/mapping-services-crisis-response/README.md

 * We don't know yet - speak to support line volunteers to learn more

+How is this service delivered now:

+> To be confirm by interviewing teams

 Whos involved:

 * [Coronavirus Support Line](https://www.redcross.org.uk/get-help/coronavirus)